-Feeling sorry for yourself becomes a habit you might want to break.
+Feeling sorry for yourself can lead to all kinds of woes.
+It can lead to substance use and relationship difficulties.
+In short, it becomes a bad habit you might want to break.
 When I was growing up my father kept a ledger in his head of what I cost: school, crooked teeth, music lessons, college, etc. It drove me nuts as the numbers mounted over the years, and I worried that he might be resentful or think I wasn’t worth it.
+Often, I felt like an unloved daughter.

 For me, my dad’s cost counting (and unfortunate habit of telling me about it) had a personal and emotional impact he never intended.
 For years, I worried about how I would pay him back.
 My Dad, however, was not trying to hurt me by talking about money.
 The truth was he loved his ledger.
 He lived by numbers and counted all the costs in his life and business exactly the way he counted mine.
 He had come from a very poor family.
 Counting pennies was the way they had survived.
 Being able to earn a living meant a great deal to him.
 His true wish when he talked to me about money was simply to be appreciated, and not taken for granted.